cherenkov-plenoscope/corsika_primary/README.rst

 The std-error is expected to be empty.
-You can also manually provide a ``corsika_path`` to the corsika executable.
+You can also manually provide a ``corsika_path`` to the CORSIKA executable.
 Otherwise ``corsika_primary`` will look up the path from its configfile.

 Example steering card